Preparedness Tips

 • Any additional information that would be beneficial

 By planning ahead, families can respond more calmly and effectively, helping protect each other and reunite more quickly after an emergency.
-To help you and your family create a communications plan, the Make a Plan form at Ready.gov
+To help you and your family create a communications plan, the Make a Plan form at Ready.gov.

 Make your own Ready kit with the items on the checklist below.
 Most of the items are inexpensive and easy to find, and any one of them could save your life.
 Once you take a look at the basic items, consider what unique needs your family might have, such as supplies for pets, seniors or family members with special needs.
 Add those items to your kit and start packing it today!
+Learn more about building a ready kit at Build a Kit | Ready.gov.

 Recommended Items